gdmen/portfolio/application/views/markdown/projects/items/Eye_of_AC/details.md

 The Python client is distributed as a binary for Linux and Windows.
 You can view the source [here](https://github.com/gdmen/EoAC).

 I built the web app from the ground up in PHP and LESS, backed by a MySQL database.
-I wrote the user login system from scratch for learning purposes.
-The python game clients upload screenshot data to a RESTful API and the screenshots are associated with users via a key system.
+I wrote the user login system from scratch for learning/fun purposes.
+The Python game client uploads screenshot data to a RESTful API and the screenshots are associated with users via a key system.

 I'm not very good at UI design and execution, but I find it in some regards more rewarding than backend work.
 The result, when appealing, is a more visceral reward than having a program that works.
 Beautiful code comes pretty close, though!